Configure a Replit App

 Interpreter configuration has been deprecated and is no longer available in Replit.
 Instead, you are encouraged to use the Run

-commands to configure how scripts and applications are executed within your Repl environment.
+commands to configure how scripts and applications are executed within your Replit App environment.

 Networking and extensions